mwmuni/path_shortener/README.md

 A Python library for shortening Windows environment variables and paths by finding and replacing repeated patterns with environment variable references.

+## DISCLAIMER

+This is a work in progress and should not be used in production.
+Be very careful with this tool.
+Use dry run mode to see what it will do.
+Be sure to back up your environment variables before running this tool.

 ## Features

 - Shorten environment variables by replacing repeated substrings with references